-Whiplash affects about 83% of people involved in motor vehicle accidents, making it the most common injury to stem from these types of crashes.
+Whiplash affects about 83% of people involved in motor vehicle accidents, making it the most common injury our whiplash injury attorneys see in these types of crashes.
 An increase in the quantity and frequency of these injuries over time is related to the fact that rear-end collisions have also increased.

 The dedicated team at Thompson Law is here for you following your accident or collision and whiplash injury.
 The Thompson Law team is made up of an experienced and tough group of litigators and legal experts.
 These tenacious legal professionals are prepared to stand up to the insurance companies and agencies that are keeping you from your maximum rightful settlement.

 Your injuries, pain, and suffering are important, and you deserve the best whiplash lawyers on your side when the time comes to make your case.
-If you have suffered a serious neck, back, or whiplash injury, reach out to Thompson Law right away at (844) 308-8180 The caring and skilled team of operators is standing by 24/7 to take your call and get to work for you.
+If you have suffered a serious neck, back, or whiplash injury, call Thompson Law right away.
+Our caring and skilled team of whiplash injury attorneys is standing by 24/7 to take your call and get to work for you.

 The most common causes of whiplash are auto accidents.
 Typically, this injury occurs at the end of the crash event and frequently results from rear-end collisions.
 The injury itself is a result of exceptional force being applied to the neck in such a way that the neck and head are forced outside of their normal range of motion.
 This hyper-extension can take the form of a forced “s” shape to the spine and an untenable force and weight load to the lumbar spine and cervical spine.
 This is what results in injuries to the muscle, tendons, and ligaments in and around the neck.

-A few other causes of whiplash injury frequently seen in the personal injury space include:
+A few other causes of whiplash injury frequently seen by our whiplash injury attorneys include:

 Whiplash is a non-medical term used to refer to injuries of the soft tissue of the neck.
 Medical diagnoses of the various conditions that are colloquially described as whiplash may include specific terms of cervical strain, sprain, or hyper-extension; for example, acceleration flexion-extension neck injury or soft tissue cervical hyperextension injury.
 After your accident, your doctor will conduct an exam to determine the scope and severity of your neck injury and classify it accordingly.
 The exam may include the following: